-- (c) any other indirect financial interest in an entity relevant to the engagement or an entity that is an affiliate of such an entity, where the person holding it has both: - (i) the ability to influence the investment decisions of the intermediary; and - (ii) actual knowledge of the existence of the underlying holding of a direct financial interest by the intermediary.
-[AD22.4] - 2.4D The statutory auditor or the audit firm, each of the firm's key audit partners and each of the firm's directly involved covered persons for any engagement, and any persons closely associated with the firm or any such partner or covered person, shall not: - (a) hold any material financial interest (other than an indirect financial interest held through a diversified collective investment scheme) in, or engage in any transaction in, any financial instrument of any entity relevant to an engagement in the area of activity22 in which they (or in the case of a person closely associated, the area of activity in which the firm, key audit partner or covered person with whom they are closely associated) are involved relating to engagements; or - (b) hold any financial interest, other than an indirect financial interest held through a diversified collective investment scheme, in: - (i) any entity relevant to an engagement for which they are a directly involved covered person; or - (ii) an entity which is an affiliate of such an entity; or - (iii) any other entity otherwise related to such an entity in circumstances where holding such a financial interest may cause, or may be generally perceived as causing, a conflict of interest: - or, if a person holds such a financial interest they shall be excluded from any role by virtue of which they would be a covered person for any such engagement.
-[AD 22.2] - 2.5 The requirements in paragraphs 2.3D to 2.4 have been established because threats to integrity, objectivity and independence in relation to engagements, where the firm or other persons have direct or indirect financial interests in an entity relevant to an engagement in the circumstances referred to in those paragraphs, are such that it is considered that no safeguards can eliminate them or reduce them to a level where they would not compromise independence, and they are therefore precluded.
+- (ii) actual knowledge of the existence of the underlying holding of a direct financial interest by the intermediary.
+[AD22.4] - 2.4D The statutory auditor or the audit firm, each of the firm's key audit partners and each of the firm's directly involved covered persons for any engagement, and any persons closely associated with the firm or any such partner or covered person, shall not: - (a) hold any material financial interest (other than an indirect financial interest held through a diversified collective investment scheme) in, or engage in any transaction in, any financial instrument of any entity relevant to an engagement in the area of activity21 in which they (or in the case of a person closely associated, the area of activity in which the firm, key audit partner or covered person with whom they are closely associated) are involved relating to engagements; or - (b) hold any financial interest, other than an indirect financial interest held through a diversified collective investment scheme, in: - (i) any entity relevant to an engagement for which they are a directly involved covered person; or - (ii) an entity which is an affiliate of such an entity; or - (iii) any other entity otherwise related to such an entity in circumstances where holding such a financial interest may cause, or may be generally perceived as causing, a conflict of interest;

+or, if a person holds such a financial interest they shall be excluded from any role by virtue of which they would be a covered person for any such engagement.
+[AD 22.2]